pavan-uppari/sde_sheet/docs/binary_trees/binary_trees_3.md

 ## Maximum path sum

-**Problem Statement**: A path in a binary tree is a sequence of nodes where each pair of adjacent nodes in the sequence has an edge connecting them.
+**❓**: A path in a binary tree is a sequence of nodes where each pair of adjacent nodes in the sequence has an edge connecting them.
 A node can only appear in the sequence at most once.
 Note that the path does not need to pass through the root.

 The path sum of a path is the sum of the node's values in the path.